essif-lab/framework/docs/terms/holder-policy.md

 formphrases: holder-polic{yies}
 status: draft
 grouptags:
-hoverText: "Holder Policy: a Digital Policy that enables an operational Holder component to function in accordance with the Objectives of its Principal"
+hoverText: "Holder Policy: a Digital Policy that contains the rules, working-instructions, preferences and other guidance for an operational Holder component to function in accordance with the Objectives of its Principal"
 glossaryText: "a %%digital policy^policy%% that enables an operational %%holder^holder%% component to function in accordance with the %%objectives^objective%% of its %%principal^principal%%."
 date: 20210601
 ---